team-watchdog/satellite2024/README.md

 # Data acquisition

 Data used for this project comes from the Sentinel-2 satellites from the European Space Agency.
 These satellites operate at a 10 square meter resolution for their RGB bands; that is, a single pixel is 10 meters in reality.
+We used the RGB bands; they are the most intuitive, and we needed to keep processing and data our heads low (early experiments with NDVI, SWIR and near-infrared bands led us to gargantuan data sizes for each single year and comparatively increased processing times).

-While originally we obtained imagery directly from Sentinel Hub using their Python libraries, we found it more convenient to use sepal.io, which in turn uses Google Earth Engine and Google Cloud to set up repeatable workflows that standardize the question of imagery and help us work around disruptions such as electricity or internet outages.
+While originally we obtained imagery directly from Sentinel Hub using their Python libraries, we found it more convenient to use Sepal.io, which in turn uses Google Earth Engine and Google Cloud to set up repeatable workflows that standardize the question of imagery and help us work around disruptions such as electricity or internet outages.

 To minimize cloud cover and artefacts, we use data from three seasons of each year up to the 31st of December.
 The exception is 2024, where, as of the time of writing, it is not yet December, and therefore, we used two seasons of data up to the 29th of July.
+Imagery used for this pull had to satisfy the criteria of having less than 20% cloud cover; then these are put together into an optical mosaic that gives us a composite image for the year.
+The general settings for the data pull are here (also available as LK_Optical_S2.json in this repo) and can be replicated on Sepal*.

 ```
 {